SAP-archive/teched2020-DAT262/exercises/ex1/README.md

 **Congratulations!** You have now successfully implemented a Pipeline that consumes an ABAP CDS View from the connected SAP S/4HANA system.
 As a next step, you will persist the EPM Customer master data in an S3 Object Store and switch from the Initial Load to a Delta Load transfer mode.

-## Exercise 1.2 - Extend the Pipeline to transfer the Customer data into an S3 Object Store with Initial Load and Delta Load
+## Exercise 1.2 - Extend the Pipeline to transfer the Customer data into an S3 Object Store with Initial Load and Delta Load modes

-After completing these steps you will have extended the Data Intelligence Pipeline with an additional data persistency in S3.
-And in order to also obtain any deltas that have occurred in the EPM Business Partner table `SNWD_BPA`, the transfer mode will get changed to Delta Load after initially loading the data into a file in S3.
+After completing these steps you will have extended the Data Intelligence Pipeline with an additional persistency for the data in S3.
+And in order to also obtain any deltas that have occurred in the S/4HANA EPM Business Partner table `SNWD_BPA`, the transfer mode will get changed to Delta Load after initially loading the data into a file in S3.

 1. Enter this code.